 • Describe methods taken to protect the community from excessive exposure to ionizing radiation, including licensing of facilities, restriction of who can prescribe radiographic images, training and certification of operators, and machine inspection and calibration.

-MODULE III - OBJECTIVES
+CHAPTER 3 - OBJECTIVES

 • Identify and implement appropriate disinfection and set-up techniques during dental radiography procedures.